Disbursements and Adjustments

-Before aid can be disbursed to student accounts each semester, the Office of Financial Aid is required confirm students’ enrollment status and cost of attendance for the academic year or term.
+Before aid can be disbursed to student accounts each semester, the Office of Financial Aid is required to confirm students’ enrollment status and cost of attendance for the academic year or term.
 Additionally, students must establish eligibility, i.e., begin attendance in all classes within the first three weeks of the term.

-Students selected for Verification must submit all requested documents before aid can be disbursed.
-Documents are reviewed on a rolling basis and in the date-order that they are received by this office.
+Students selected for verification must submit all requested documents before aid can be disbursed.
+Documents are reviewed on a rolling basis and in the date order that they are received by this office.

-Annual financial aid awards are generally disbursed in two payments during the Fall and Spring semesters.
+Annual financial aid awards are generally disbursed in two payments during the fall and spring semesters.
 Students attending only one semester will receive one disbursement during that term of enrollment.

 FINANCIAL AID ADJUSTMENTS

 Awarded aid is subject to change, for several reasons:

 Change in Enrollment Status.
 Financial aid is initially awarded assuming full-time enrollment (12 or more credits for undergraduates; nine or more for graduates).
 Dropping and/or adding courses during the registration period and the first week of class can change your enrollment status from full-time to part-time, and this can affect aid eligibility.